 Great Camp Sagamore is managed by a combination of full-time and seasonal staff with oversight from a Board of Trustees.
 Dedicated term-limited Trustees may remain as Emeriti.
 Sagamore is also supported by dozens of committed volunteers who make the work of the camp possible.

-Garet Livermore, Executive Director: Garet joined Sagamore as the Executive Director in 2013.
-For 25 years prior to that he led museum education efforts at The Farmers Museum and New York State Historical Association in Cooperstown and the Shelburne Museum in Vermont.
-His Sagamore position combines his lifelong passion for history, the Adirondack back country and museums.
-He first came to Sagamore in 1988 with his wife, Mary for cross country skiing and has returned in a number of roles including board member and volunteer.
-When not at his desk in the Conference Building Garet can be found walking the Sagamore trails with a camera in-hand.
+Garet joined Sagamore as executive director in 2013.
+For 25 years, he led museum education efforts at The Farmers; Museum and New York State Historical Association in Cooperstown and the Shelburne Museum in Vermont.
+His Sagamore position combines his lifelong passion for history, the Adirondack backcountry, and museums.
+He first came to Sagamore in 1988 with his wife, Mary, for cross-country skiing, and has returned in a number of roles including board member and volunteer.
+When not at his desk in the Conference Building, Garet can be found walking the Sagamore trails, camera in-hand.

-Heidi Woodward, Kitchen Assistant: Heidi has been working at Sagamore for over 20 seasons.
-She has assisted many chefs throughout her time in the kitchen, making sure the historic dinning hall stays clean.
+Heidi has been working at Sagamore for over 20 seasons.
+She has assisted many chefs throughout her time in the kitchen, making sure the historic dining hall stays clean.
 She washes endless amounts of dishes, pots and pans to insure a quality eating experience for all our guests and staff.
 In her free time Heidi enjoys Trout, Bass and Bull Head fishing as well as snowshoeing in the winter.

 Richard Comstock (Treasurer)